Peer-Reviewed Articles

 Wigen, Allison.
 “Fishermen as Artists: Cultural Production in Times of Change.”

 Artmaking has a long tradition in commercial fishing communities.
 In the nineteenth century, American whalers adorned their journals and logbooks with poetry and illustrations, while sailors practiced scrimshaw, carving intricate designs into shells, walrus tusks, and whalebone.
-More recently, since 1997, commercial fishermen from across the Pacific and Atlantic coasts have gathered annually in Astoria, Oregon to share their original poetry, storytelling, and songs.
+More recently, since 1998, commercial fishermen from across the Pacific and Atlantic coasts have gathered annually in Astoria, Oregon to share their original poetry, storytelling, and songs.
 This study examines the material conditions of fishermen’s work and artmaking across these two historical periods: the peak of the American whaling industry (1840–1860) and the contemporary U.S. commercial fishing industry (2000–2025).
 I find that fishermen’s cultural production offers insights into the material conditions of labor in times of social, economic, political, and environmental upheaval, whether during the Industrial Revolution or today’s climate crisis.
-These findings suggest that nineteenth-century whalers’ art was an instrumental, enterprising, and colonizing project, whereas twenty-first-century commercial fishermen’s art serves as a form of cultural preservation, celebration, stewardship, and advocacy.
+These findings suggest that nineteenth-century whalers’ art was an instrumental, enterprising, and colonizing project, whereas twenty-first-century commercial fishermen’s art serves as a form of cultural preservation, celebration, stewardship, and resistance.
 By comparing these historical moments, this study contributes to sociological and historical understandings of culture-making, labor, and the environment by illustrating how the conditions of work shape artistic expression and how laborers respond to shifting social and environmental pressures through cultural production.
-More broadly, I propose a theory of division of labor, which argues that work and art are both co-constitutive and dialectically opposed, continuously shaping and challenging each other.

 Wigen, Allison.
 “Limitations in the Field: On Disability, Reflexivity, and Embodiment in Ethnography.”

 Advocates of embodied or carnal ethnography, including Loïc Wacquant and others, argue that researchers must immerse themselves in the physical and social worlds of their participants to the fullest extent possible.
 This methodological stance privileges procedural or practical knowledge over so-called cerebral or passive knowledge, and assumes that, with enough persistence, any researcher can undertake such immersion despite potential risks.
 But what happens when the researcher has limitations—physical, cognitive, or emotional—that prevent full participation or immersion?
-This article critiques the methodological imperative of embodied ethnography through the lens of disability.
-Drawing from my experience as a researcher with a hidden disability, I reflect on the ethical and methodological dilemmas of embodied research.
-During my fieldwork with commercial fishermen, I was invited to join participants at sea—a valuable opportunity for immersive ethnography, but one that posed serious risks to my health and wellbeing.
-Declining these invitations forced me to reconsider traditional ethnographic expectations and instead embrace a research approach that accounted for my embodied constraints.
-Rather than seeing this as a failure of ethnographic rigor, I argue that these limitations generate unique insights, fostering reflexivity, critical distance, and methodological creativity.
-This work also critiques the binary between “participant-observer” and “observant-participant,” demonstrating how the disabled researcher occupies a liminal space between these categories, neither claiming nor collapsing epistemic distance and insider/outsider status.
-Ultimately, this article calls for methodological inclusivity that moves beyond the assumption that immersion is the gold standard of qualitative research.
-Rather than striving for a universal imperative of embodiment in fieldwork, ethnography must embrace a plurality of approaches that acknowledge the diverse ways that researchers engage with their fields.
+Bridging literature on disability in the academy, reflexivity, and embodiment, I develop a framework of six dimensions that shape how disabled researchers challenge the “imperative” of immersion as they navigate their fields: access, physicality, temporality, disclosure, support, and emotion.
+Drawing specifically on autoethnographic reflections from my own fieldwork as a researcher with an invisible disability, I show how each dimension forced me to reconsider traditional ethnographic expectations and instead embrace a research approach that accounted for my embodied constraints.
+Rather than seeing this as a failure of ethnographic rigor, I argue that these limitations generate unique epistemic insights, fostering reflexivity, critical distance, and methodological creativity.

 Wigen, Allison.
 “The Past, Present, and Uncertain Future of U.S. Craft Occupations.”